jocelynjoel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 10 deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. task 11 counts the number of directories and sub-directories in the current directory. task 12 displays the 10 newest files in the current directory task 13 akes a list of words as input and prints only words that appear exactly once..
+task 10 deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. task 11 counts the number of directories and sub-directories in the current directory. task 12 displays the 10 newest files in the current directory task 13 takes a list of words as input and prints only words that appear exactly once. task 14 display lines containing the pattern “root” from the file /etc/passwd